metaphacts/metaphactory-docker-compose/README.md

 		    # metaphactory overwrites here
 		    #...
 		    volumes:
-		      - ./mykeystore.jks:/var/lib/jetty/etc/mykeystore.jks
+		      - ./mykeystore.p12:/var/lib/jetty/etc/mykeystore.p12
 		    environment:
-		      - PLATFORM_JETTY_OPTS=jetty.sslContext.keyStorePath=etc/mykeystore.jks jetty.sslContext.keyStorePassword=changeit jetty.sslContext.keyManagerPassword=changeit
+		      - PLATFORM_JETTY_OPTS=jetty.sslContext.keyStorePath=etc/mykeystore.p12 jetty.sslContext.keyStorePassword=changeit jetty.sslContext.keyManagerPassword=changeit

 **Notes:**

 * The keystore path is **always** relative to `/var/lib/jetty/`, so any externally injected keystore file must be placed there!
-* The keystore must be in JKS format.
-It is recommended to place a single certificate into the keystore, and assign the alias `jetty`
+* It is recommended to place a single certificate into the keystore, and assign the alias `jetty`
 * For managing keystores the JDK provided keytool, or visual tools (such as the [Keystore Explorer](https://keystore-explorer.org/)) can be used
 * The environment setting `PLATFORM_JETTY_OPTS` must not use quotes
-* The default password for the Jetty provided `keystore` is `storepwd`
+* The default password for the Jetty provided `keystore.p12` is `changeit`

 ## Optional Setup: NGINX Proxy Container